sstelfox/stelfox.net/content/blog/2016-02-26-better-practices-with-sudo.md

 prevention of this type of execution is the ideal behavior.

-There are a [couple][1] of very [visible][2] search results on this topic that indicate there isn't any security benefit to this.
-One of the leading arguments that is valid, is that it takes no privileges to create a PTY.
-The `script` command already does this effectively.
+There are a [couple][1] of very [visible][2] search results on this topic that indicate there isn't any security benefit to this, but their are [exceptions][3] as well.
+The argument that seems to have the most merit, is that no special privileges are required to create a PTY.
+This in turn means an attacking process could spawn the PTY required, and continue it's attack.

-What this does do, is make it harder for a remote attacker or a local process, to abuse password-less permissions granted to sudo.
-It's another layer for them to actively work around, while being trivial to an administrator to whitelist a set of expected commands run by a user to allow this kind of execution only where necessary.

-TODO
+The same argument could be used in favor of the option.
+An attacker would have learn they need to make this adjustment and actively work around it.
+As the administrator you know the option is set and should be able to work around it more easily than the attacker.

+The most common form of pain seems to be remotely executing privileged commands through ssh.
+By providing the SSH command being executed the '-t' flag twice, the client will force a PTY allocation even when there is no local tty.
+Other more stubborn use cases can be individually exempted.

+When the user already has a local TTY, the sudoers man page calls out to an additional potential attack vector around TTYs under the 'use_pty' option:

+> A malicious program run under sudo could conceivably fork a background
+> process that retains to the user's terminal device after the main program has
+> finished executing.
+Use of this option will make that impossible.

+I haven't been able to find any attacks that exploit this possibility, but I have yet to be impacted by turning that feature on within sudo.
+Making both changes can be done by adding the following line to the sudoers config.

 ```
 Defaults requiretty, use_pty